Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations

-The \gls{NN} model is a fully differentiable \gls{MHD} equilibrium solver.
+The equilibrium solution provided by the \gls{NN} is differentiable.
 The analytic gradient of equilibrium properties (\eg, the magnetic well) with respect to the magnetic configuration and plasma profiles is available at no additional cost via \gls{AD}.
 In a gradient-based optimization, a single equilibrium evaluation is sufficient in each optimization step (regardless of the number of free parameters).
 In contrast, when finite-differences approximate the objective function gradient, the number of equilibrium evaluations each step scales linearly with the number of free parameters.

 Both magnetic configuration and finite-$\beta$ effects are included in the optimization.
 The search space is a subset of the \gls{NN} model input parameters: the \gls{W7X} non-planar $i_{[2,...,5]}$ and planar $i_{[A,B]}$ coil current ratios, the toroidal magnetic flux at the edge \phiedge, and the pressure on axis $p_0$.
-The pressure profile shape is fixed and it is assumed to be of the form $p(s)=p_0(1 - s)^2$.
+The pressure profile shape is fixed, and it is assumed to be of the form $p(s)=p_0(1 - s)^2$.
 Moreover, we assume the toroidal plasma current to vanish (\ie, $\Itor (s) = 0$).